2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 Description: *A guide for installing, configuring and managing your own dedicated Kazoo cluster.*

-Let's assume the following cluster of servers in 2 zones.
+Let's assume the following 7 server clusters in 2 zones.
 Each zone is in a different datacenter with full access the other zone.
-All FQDNs are DNS resolvable.
+All FQDNs are DNS resolvable by all servers.

 bc = Bigcouch
 fs = Freeswitch